Associate in Science Degree

 Applicants must first meet the general college admissions procedures (see college catalog).
-Once these requirements are met, the applicant must provide the college with the following information by April 1 of the year in which admission is sought: three completed Applicant/Information Reference Forms, a one-page biography stating goals/reasons for program entry, and present the Observation/Documentation Form demonstrating completion of a two hour program observation at an imaging department within a hospital facility.
+Once these requirements are met, the applicant must provide the college with the following information by March 23, 2018: three completed Applicant/Information Reference Forms, a one-page biography stating goals/reasons for program entry, and present the Observation/Documentation Form demonstrating completion of a two hour program observation at an imaging department within a hospital facility.
 In addition, college applicants need a 2.7 GPA for all college work.
 A grade of C+ or better taken within the past five years is required in Anatomy & Physiology I & II.
 Final admission procedures for candidate selection involves an interview with an interview committee and a personal background check, which is a hospital requirement to do clinical training at Middlesex Health Care System facilities.
 Admission to the college does NOT GUARANTEE admission to the radiology technology program.

 The Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182. http://www.jrcert.org/

 A Graduation Checklist is a printable list of course requirements you will use when you meet with your academic advisor each semester.
 The checklist helps you keep track of your progress from when you first enter MxCC to when you are ready to graduate.

 - ENG*101(L): Composition (3 credits) with a C or better